LuukSuurmeijer/kNN/README.md

 # Introduction

 This code implements relatively fast cosine similarity computation and kNN classification for large matrices, so I never have to worry about it again.
+This outperforms GenSim's function for vector comparison.
+It makes clever use of einsums to speed up computation.
 It's also possible to batch the computations to save space.
-Vectors are classigied using a kNN majority-vote approach.
+Vectors are classified using a kNN majority-vote approach.
 The main algorithm is implemented in `src/knn.py`.

 # Getting Started